 Notwithstanding anything in this title, no sentence may be imposed on a bishop or member of the clergy by a panel of the Disciplinary Tribunal for a Bishop or the Provincial Tribunal unless the sentence was provided for in the Constitution and Canons of the Anglican Church in North America in effect at the time of the occurrence of the event that rendered the bishop in question liable to the sanction.

-Notwithstanding Canon IV.4.1.3 and Canon IV.4.2.3, on January 1, 2027, the Archbishop may appoint, with the unanimous consent of the Executive Council, half of the members and alternates of the Provincial Tribunal and the Disciplinary Tribunal for a Bishop to a six-year term, and half of the members and alternates of the Provincial Tribunal and the Disciplinary Tribunal for a Bishop to a three-year term.
-Thereafter, the members and alternates of the Provincial Tribunal and the Disciplinary Tribunal for a Bishop shall serve staggered terms of six years, one half being elected every three years.
+Notwithstanding Canon IV.4.1.3 and Canon IV.4.2.3, on January 1, 2027, the Archbishop may appoint, with the unanimous consent of the Executive Council, four of the members and alternates of the Provincial Tribunal and the Disciplinary Tribunal for a Bishop to a six-year term, and three of the members and alternates of the Provincial Tribunal and the Disciplinary Tribunal for a Bishop to a three-year term.
+Thereafter, the members and alternates of the Provincial Tribunal and the Disciplinary Tribunal for a Bishop shall serve staggered terms of six years, with either four or three being elected every three years.

 Forms